Travel and trade with horses between countries

 The horse must have a horse passport

 When you are travelling with or exporting a horse from Sweden to countries outside the EU, you must always bring the horse passport.
-Foals that accompany their dam for a temporary stay in a country outside the EU do not need to have a horse passport, as it is sufficient that the foal is microchipped.
+Foals that accompany lactating mare for a temporary stay in a country outside the EU do not need to have a horse passport, as it is sufficient that the foal is microchipped.
 This only applies if the country to which the foal is going permits it.

 Find out what the rules are in the destination country